CarlyAdam/cracking-android/README.md

 Cracking a technical job interview can be a challenging task and we have to be prepared to demonstrate our knowledge.
 That's why I decided to create this study guide according to my experiences and try to keep it updated to help others and myself get the dream job when facing a new interview.
 Feel free to make a pull request and collaborate.

-note: References is thanks to all the authors of the blogs, stackoverflow posts and the android community in general for the great online content.
+note: References come from authors of the blogs, stackoverflow posts and the online android community.

 Enjoy it ;)